vectordotdev/vector/website/content/en/highlights/2021-08-23-removing-wasm.md

 Are you currently using the `wasm` transform?
 We would like to hear about your use-cases to ensure we accommodate them through other Vector features.
-Please leave a comment on this [Github issue](https://github.com/vectordotdev/vector/issues/8036).
+Please leave a comment on this [GitHub issue](https://github.com/vectordotdev/vector/issues/8036).